sinistersix2003-4/Career-Recommendation-System-using-ML/README.md

 ## Project Features and Functionality (
-Explain the main features and functionalities of our AI project.
-Highlight how users will interact with it and the benefits they'll gain.
-Here are some Features and functionalties of our project.

 **User Profile Creation**: Users begin by creating their profiles, inputting information such as their skills, personal interests.
 The system may also offer options for assessments or quizzes to gather more detailed data.

 **Ml based Recommendation Engine**: The heart of the system is its advanced recommendation engine, driven by machine learning algorithms.
 This engine analyzes the user's profile data and combines it with real-time job market information to generate highly personalized career recommendations.

 **Personality based Apptitude Test**:The test can help the user for better undertsanting of their skills and choices according their personality.

 **Career Path Visualization**: Users can explore and visualize recommended career paths, including potential job titles, required skills.
 This feature offers a clear and intuitive way for users to understand their options.

 **User Interaction**:Users will primarily interact with the Career Recommendation System through a user-friendly web or mobile interface.
 They will create their profiles, receive recommendations, explore career paths, and track their progress, all within this interface.

 **Benefits for Users**: